 Prices range from $40 to $55, depending on style.
 Colors?
 Lots.

 The core of the Supacaz bar tape line is their Super Sticky Kush (above, lower), which promises extreme grip even while wet.
 If you want to prioritize your flash, go with the shiny Bling Tape (above, top).
 Bar tape includes rubberized finishing tape and aluminum bar plugs with 3mm hex bolt.
+We’ve even tested it, and liked it so much that it made our list of the best handlebar tapes.

 If blingy tools are your thing (IS that a thing?) – Supacaz offers the QuickFix 10-in-1 multitool in rainbow color, along with a matching CO2 inflator.
 Check them out at your local dealer, or through the link below.